tush-tr/college-review/README.md

 A mern stack web project in which people can review colleges.
 ## About Project
-I'm currently working on this project.
 Basically idea behind this project is, a platform where students can post reviews of their colleges, and also search colleges and see their reviews.
 This will help students to find a good college.
 <br><br>
 Welcome for pull requests.
 <br>